 Before we parted, he gave a sincere “Thank you!” and initiated me to shake his hand.
 I would be lying if I didn’t say I was shocked; this was a completely different man from the one I had met fifteen minutes earlier.
 It felt very rewarding to be a part of it! 😊

-And this idea about trying to understand other people’s perspectives is not limited to Customer Service either.
-You can use these tools in your own life!
-It’s why so many great leaders also see the power in understanding from Dale Carnegie to Stephen Covey.
-You don’t have to agree with them, but you now are aware that they exist.
+But here’s the thing: this idea about trying to understand other people’s perspectives is not limited to Customer Service either.
+You can use this tool in your own life!
 In developing this skill, you not only open your mind but also open your heart. ❤️

 In regards to understanding, I’ll leave this entry with this: